 Many of our patients progress to no longer needing hospital-level rehab services but aren't quite ready to return home.
 A few more weeks of skilled nursing and rehab services might be the next step before going home.
 Most patients and families look for a skilled nursing facility (SNF) close to home or close to family and friends.
-A good way to begin a SNF search is by gathering information online.
-The Centers for Medicare and Medicaid Services sponsor "Nursing Home Compare" at https://www.medicare.gov/nursinghomecompare/search.html.
-Nursing Home Compare provides information on all skilled nursing facilities certified by Medicare and Medicaid and provides a helpful 5-star rating system based on quality and staffing measures.
+A good way to begin an SNF search is by gathering information online.
+The Centers for Medicare and Medicaid Services sponsor "Nursing Home Compare" at medicare.gov/nursinghomecompare/search.html.
+Nursing Home Compare provides information on all SNFs certified by Medicare and Medicaid and provides a helpful 5-star rating system based on quality and staffing measures.